nic2703/Innoprojekt_22/old_drivers(NONFUNCTIONAL)/info.md

-[//] : <> these are the previous drivers we tried to use, they dont work these files are kinda just here for reference
+[//] : <> these are the previous drivers we tried to use, they dont work these files are kinda just here for references